 I said since the death of my wife I had lived alone with a dog and two cats.
 Might they have learned to dial?
 No, besides this was a call to my number billed to his, from a third location.

 “Next year.
-The compression technology is online.
-Two master numbers, supposedly known only to the National Security Agency and the National Science Foundation and they can tap into your home CPU.
+Two master numbers, supposedly known only to the National Security Agency and the National Science Foundation, and they can tap into your home CPU.
 We are at the mercy of any hacker.”

-This was stretching out and introductions were in order.
+Carl was easy to talk with, gregarious, out-going.
+And wary.
+Introductions were in order.
 “Hunter, Robert Hunter.”
 Then gratuitously, “My kids use the same last name.
 But then, there wouldn’t be any names on your bill.”
 I could hear him nod and continued on into the silence.
 “They’re almost thirty, not little kids who’d be playing telephone games.”
 I held my hand in stages off the floor, indicating the heights of small children.
-Carl was easy to talk with, gregarious, out-going.
-And wary.
 He never gave me his last name even after I had told him mine several times, the repetitions in a context that my adult children had been visiting at about the time of his snaggled bill and perhaps one of their calling card calls to the coast had been misinterpreted by the NYNEX computer.